Community power is the belief that people should have a say over the places in which they live and the services they use.

 Local authorities and other institutions are increasingly recognising the potential of community power to transform their own work.
 And we’d love to help them to achieve this.

-We work incredibly closely with our network of 60 councils to achieve change, and take on larger consultancy projects to help create community-powered organisations.
+We work incredibly closely with our network of 60 councils to achieve change, and our practice work connects one-on-one with councils and others to help them become community-powered organisations.
 We’d love to chat more about your aspirations.